Josefina Vázquez Mota: Background

-Vázquez Mota met her husband, Sergio Ocampo Muñoz, a computer specialist, while in high school.
+Vázquez Mota met her husband, Sergio Ocampo Muñoz, a computer specialist, in high school.
 The couple married in 1984 after seven years of courtship.
 The couple have three children: María José; Celia María; and Montserrat.

 Vázquez Mota maintains a very strict diet and exercise regimen, as evidenced by an unusually thin physique.
 She has consistently denied speculation that she suffers from either bulimia or anorexia.